stevemu/fake-music-album-api/README.md

 make sure $NODE_ENV is not "production"
 ```
 npm install
+npm run dev
 npm start
 ```

-Check your http://localhost:3000/
+in development, the node.js server will only serve backend APIs Check your http://localhost:3000/

 ## Deploy to production (ssh on a remote server)